bsergeev/MtMergeSort/README.md

 and look in the Console (F12).

 ## Results
-Native code shows about 3 speed up when sorting 10,000,000 floats on 4 threads.
+Native code shows about 3x speed up when sorting 10,000,000 floats on 4 threads.
 When running 8 threads on a 4-core CPU, oversubscription constitutes itself in slight slowdown.
 WebAssembly running in Chrome 72 shows decent performance with a single thread (about 50% slower than native code), but gets slower executing multi-threaded WebAssembly:
 ![Comparison](/doc/results.png)
+Sorting on a single thread, takes native code 2.03 seconds, WebAssembly 3.49 seconds, and manually written JavaScript 4.69 seconds.